ShangjinTang/react-leaflet-demos/README.md

-# Show coastlines using Leaflet with GeoServer
+# Use React with Leaflet and GeoServer

 This project demostrates how to use react with leaflet as FrontEnd App and access data from GeoServer.